Malaysia

 "However, the federal government needs to pay attention to the trend of increasing federal liabilities, which consist of federal debt and financial liabilities, rising by RM92.038 billion (6.6 per cent) to RM1.492 trillion compared to RM1.400 trillion in 2022,” stated the report.

-Additionally, the Auditor-General’s report revealed that the government’s guarantee commitments to 13 companies increased by 1.5 per cent year-on-year to RM3.288 billion in 2023, compared to RM224.116 billion in 2022.
+Additionally, the Auditor General’s report revealed that the government’s guarantee commitments amounting to RM227.404 billion increased by a total of RM3.288 billion (1.5 per cent) compared to RM224.116 billion in 2022.
+In 2023, 13 companies have remaining guarantee commitments to meet their respective loan obligations.

 Meanwhile, the dividends received by the federal government showed a significant decline of RM9.756 billion (17.5 per cent) compared to RM55.815 billion in the previous year.